techidaily/site-win11-tips/source/_posts/accelerate-productivity-the-essentials-of-using-flow-launcher.md

  Lastly, you can change the location where the Flow Launcher window opens by clicking on the frame and dragging it into position.
 As long as the**Remember last launch location** setting is checked, it will always be in this position.

- If you are looking for even more ways to[improve productivity in Windows](https://www.makeuseof.com/set-up-windows-pc-maximum-productivity/) , we have some helpful ideas.
+ If you are looking for even more ways to [improve productivity in Windows](https://www.makeuseof.com/set-up-windows-pc-maximum-productivity/) , we have some helpful ideas.

 ## How to Launch Apps With Flow Launcher